Stage 2 Draft / February 26, 2025

 Editor's Note

-The changes to this section are intendend to mirror the changes proposed by the Source Phase Imports proposal, but adapted to the defer phase.
+The changes to this section are intended to mirror the changes proposed by the Source Phase Imports proposal, but adapted to the defer phase.

 13.3.10.1 Runtime Semantics: Evaluation